MiguelLamas/to-do-app-pern-stack-api/README.md

 A simple Todo App built with the PERN stack combining PERN technologies, so they can interact via CRUD functions in order to function as full-stack web application.

-**This README is for the Back-end of the Todo PERN App.
-If you would like to explore the Front-end of the app please go to the [Front-end repository](https://github.com/MiguelLamas/to-do-app-pern-stack-frontend)**
+**This README is for the Backend of the Todo PERN App.
+If you would like to explore the Frontend of the app please go to the [Frontend repository](https://github.com/MiguelLamas/to-do-app-pern-stack-frontend)**

 ## Main Learning Points:

-* How the Front End interacts with the Server and Relational Database via REST API which is using Hypertext Transfer Protocol (HTTP Requests) to run CRUD operations in the database.
+* How the Frontend interacts with the Server and Relational Database via REST API which is using Hypertext Transfer Protocol (HTTP Requests) to run CRUD operations in the database.
 * Actual CRUD Operations only occur in our database (whether postgres, MongoDB, MySQL...)
 * Building a server (index.js) require libraries, adding the middleware app.use and app.listen to start server.
 * How to create a Postgres Database and Table (including defining our PostgreSQL Schema)